Our Vision & Values

 About Us: Who Are We?

-We are made up of committed Christians, from lay folk to ordained ministers, all of whom work together to promote and encourage churches to use the internet as an extension of mission and outreach within the local and wider communities.
+We are made up of committed Christians, from lay folk to ordained ministers, all of whom work together to promote and encourage churches to use the internet as an extension of mission and outreach within the local and wider community.